 B i o g r a p h y

-Miller recently made her debut Opera Connecticut in Gianni Schicchi (Nella).
+Miller made her debut with Opera Connecticut in Gianni Schicchi (Nella) in 2014.
 She has been featured in performances at Opera Theater of Connecticut, Hartford Opera Theater, and Hillhouse Opera.
-As a DMA candidate in voice performance at the University of Connecticut, Miller sang the role of Ann Putnam in The Crucible and First Lady in Die Zauberflöte.
-An enthusiastic performer of new music, Miller has been featured in Hartford Opera Theater’s “New in November” festivals from 2010-2017.
+As a DMA candidate in voice performance at the University of Connecticut, Miller sang the role of Ann Putnam in The Crucible, First Lady in Die Zauberflöte, and the soprano solos in Carmina Burana.

 Dr. Miller earned her DMA in voice performance at the University of CT, as a student of renowned pedagogue Dr. Constance Rock.
 She also holds a master of music degree from the Hartt School of Music, as well as a bachelor of arts degree in music from Brandeis University.
 She is proud to be the artistic director of Hartford Opera Theater, as well as director of music at Old St. Andrew’s Episcopal Church in Bloomfield, CT.